Key Person Planning

 1. Manulife

 Manulife is a leading international financial services group providing a broad array of insurance and investment solutions.
-Recognized for its robust financial foundation and global presence, Manulife offers tailored key person insurance policies designed to meet the specific needs of businesses of all sizes.
+Recognised for its robust financial foundation and global presence, Manulife offers tailored key person insurance policies designed to meet the specific needs of businesses of all sizes.

 With a focus on innovative solutions, Manulife stands out for its ability to offer flexible coverage options that can include various riders and adjustments to fit the dynamic needs of businesses.
 The company's strong customer service and extensive network of advisors ensure that businesses receive excellent support in selecting and managing their key person insurance policies.